william-lawrence/js-notes/README.md

 ### Variables

 There are two common ways to create variables in JS, `let` and `const`.
-We camelCase for variables in JS.
+We use camelCase for variables in JS.
 We can only have one of a variable in a given scope.
 Variables declared with `const` can't be updated.

 `var` was the old way that was used to create variables.
 There is basically no good reason to use it over `let` and `const`.

 ### Unary Operators